tomsouri/cz-inflect/README.md

 To build the project requirements, run
 `bash build.sh`

+You will need approx. 5GB disk space for installing the requirements.

 To run the inflection script after building the requirements, run `bash run.sh`